 Building Your Twitter Following

-In order for Twitter to be effective for you, you need to have followers, but building a Twitter following can be slow.
-It is easy to look at others with large followings and wonder how they got to be so popular.
+In order for Twitter to be an effective marketing tool, you need to have followers, but building a Twitter following can be slow.
+You may look at others with large followings and wonder how they got to be so popular.

 There are many reasons why some Twitterers have vastly more followers than others.
-Some have been using the network for many years and have built followings over time.
-Some have received media attention or have done a very good job at marketing their accounts.
-Others have paid for followers either legitimately through Twitter or using more shady options where you can buy a large number of Twitter followers for a small price.
+Some have been using the network for many years and have built their followings over time.
+Some have received media attention or have spent a lot of time marketing their accounts.
+Others have paid for followers either legitimately through Twitter ads or using questionable services where you can buy a large number of Twitter followers for a low price.

 While some people put a lot of stock in having a large number of followers, a big following does not always translate into real connections or value for yourself or your business.
 Sometimes, having a smaller number of followers who actually want to hear from you and actively respond to you or share what you tweet can prove to be more valuable than having many followers who ignore you.

 Why would someone follow your business on Twitter?
 Everyone has their own individual reasons for following another Twitter account.
 Some reasons people might follow you include:

 - They know you or want to get to know you.

 - They do business with you or want to do business with you.